neonowl/drtybb.com-live/content/_index.md

   - block: markdown
     content:
       title: notice
-      text: I am not affiliated with the book author or publisher.
-I am someone who has been helped by the book, and if you relate to Melanie's story above then I urge you to pick up a copy of this excellent book.
+      text: I am an Amazon Associate and I am someone who has been helped by the book.
+If you relate to Melanie's story above then I think you'll benefit from reading it.
+The link above is an Amazon Associate link.
 ---